open-telemetry/opentelemetry.io/content/en/docs/zero-code/java/spring-boot-starter/_index.md

 Micrometer [^1][^2]:

-- An independent standalone observability system
+- An independent standalone observability system.
-- Offers optional bridges into parts of the OpenTelemetry ecosystem
+- Offers optional bridges into parts of the OpenTelemetry ecosystem.
-- Supported by the Micrometer community (governed by Broadcom Inc)
+- Supported by the Micrometer community (governed by Broadcom Inc).

 As the authors of the OpenTelemetry Spring Boot starter, we recommend using the OpenTelemetry Spring Boot starter.
 We have a great community behind it, and are